Democratizing AI: Non-expert design of prediction tasks: Discussion

-The ranking procedures we used considered problem importance and problem learnability separately, but a single ranking may be more practical.
-One approach is to design the ranking task so that workers account for all the attributes the crowdsourcer wishes to select for at the same time.
-Another approach is to determine separate rankings for each desired attribute, then develop a joint ranking using a rank aggregation method such as Borda count~\cite{dwork2001rank}.
-Further work will be helpful in delineating which approaches work best for which problems.

-We limited ourselves to numeric or Boolean questions, and a total of five questions per problem, but varying the numbers of questions and incorporating other answer types could be useful.
-For numeric questions, one important consideration is the choice of units.
-We encountered one regression problem (mentioned previously; see supplemental materials) where learning failed because the questions involved distances and volumes, but workers were not given information on units, leading to wildly varying answers.
-This teaches us that workers may need to be asked if units should be associated with the answers to numeric questions during problem ideation tasks.
+Our experiments have limitations that should be addressed in future work.
+For one, we only considered non-experts on the Mechanical Turk platform, and work remains to see how our results generalize beyond that group~\citep{berinsky_huber_lenz_2012,chandler2019online}.
+It is also important to explore more ML methods than we used here to learn predictive models on non-expert prediction tasks, especially as ML is a rapidly-changing field.
+Indeed, learnability can only be improved upon with more advanced methods.
+Further, assessing learnability only through judgments of class imbalance is an oversimplification of the issues that can affect learnability, although this oversimplification helped enable non-experts to judge learnability, at least in a limited manner, as shown in Fig.~\ref{fig:cvscores}.
+Likewise, our ranking procedure considered the perceived importance and perceived learnability of prediction tasks separately, yet the most meaningful tasks should be ranked highly along both dimensions.
+With our prediction task proposal framework, we limited non-experts to numeric or Boolean questions, and a total of five questions per prediction task, but varying the numbers of questions and incorporating other answer types are worth exploring.
+For numeric questions, one important consideration is the choice of \textit{units}.
+Indeed, we encountered one regression task (mentioned previously; see supplemental materials) where learning failed because the questions involved distances and volumes, but workers were not given information on units, leading to wildly varying answers.
+This teaches us that non-experts may need to be asked if units should be associated with the answers to numeric questions when they are asked to design a prediction task.

-One of the great potentials of crowdsourcing problem ideation is that it allows a diverse set of individuals to contribute their ideas and perspectives into the design of problems.
-Diversity can come in many forms, from gender and nationality to interdisciplinary training and education.
-Diversity is known to lead to a number of positive outcomes for groups and organizations~\cite{page2008difference} and \emph{judicious} use of crowdsourced input may allow smaller teams of researchers to augment their own diversity with the crowd's diversity.

-Allowing the crowd to propose problems changes the researcher's main workload from feature engineering and model fitting to problem specification.
-While here we allowed the crowd to ideate freely about problems, with the goal of determining what problems they were most likely to propose, in practice the crowdsourcer is likely to instead choose to focus on particular types of problems.
-As one example, a team of medical researchers or a team working at an insurance firm may request only problems focused on health care.
-Future work will investigating methods for steering the crowd towards topics of interest, in particular ways of focusing the crowd while biasing workers as little as possible.